 Dental and Skeletal Fluorosis are two side effects of consuming too much fluoride.
 While fluoride is a naturally occurring compound, it can still cause side effects when consumed in large doses.
 The maximum amount of fluoride added to water in the US was adjusted in 2015 to 0.7 parts per million.

 Dental Fluorosis occurs when you consume too much fluoride while your teeth are still forming beneath your gums.
 This results in white spots on the enamel of your teeth.
 These spots do not cause any adverse symptoms or side effects.
-Dental Fluorosis is common in children under the age of 8 who have permanent teeth still growing in.
+Dental Fluorosis is common in children under the age of 8 who have permanent teeth still growing.
 Children at this age are more likely to swallow toothpaste containing a lot of fluoride.

 Skeletal Fluorosis is similar to dental Fluorosis but affects bones rather than teeth.
 Early signs include joint pain and stiffness.
 Bone structure and calcification of ligaments can occur over time.
 This is a result of high levels of fluoride in drinking water.
 In different parts of the world, sizeable geologic fluoride deposits contaminate water supplies.
 Skeletal Fluorosis is very rare in the US.